water-vapor/gpt-oss/README.md

 <br>

+---
+This is a fork of the official `gpt-oss` repo with metal backend support for chat script, and a local stateful python REPL-like tool (which the models are trained on).
+Please use `chat_metal.py` for both features.

+---

 Welcome to the gpt-oss series, [OpenAI's open-weight models](https://openai.com/open-models/) designed for powerful reasoning, agentic tasks, and versatile developer use cases.

 We're releasing two flavors of these open models: